 What’s on the menu?
 Sandwiches, including eggs from Burford Brown, smoked salmon from Severn and Wye smokery and Quicke’s cheddar from Devon.
 Freshly baked scones are served warm with Cornish clotted cream and Marco Polo gelee.
-Yorkshire rhubarb and custard, marmalade macarons and dulcey chocolate choux.
+Lemon buttermilk cake, roasted white chocolate eclair and Tainori chocolate mousse.
 The tea selection is from the Rare Tea Company.

 How much is it? £58, or £68 including a glass of Laurent-Perrier Brut NV champagne, or Laurent-Perrier Rose champagne, £78.Read more